How to Make Low Carb Ice Cream with Matcha Tea Powder

 Jump to Recipe

-Matcha tea powder’s vibrant green colour adds to the appeal of this delicious frozen dessert, and with an intense flavour profile, Matcha tea blends seamlessly into the ice cream’s custard-based mixture, making it a simple yet effective way to elevate a green tea experience.
-If you like custard-based desserts, you may like to try sugar-free Homemade Creme Brulee.
+Furthermore, with an intense flavour profile, matcha tea blends seamlessly into the ice cream’s custard-based texture, making it a simple yet effective way to elevate a green tea experience.
+If you enjoy custard-based desserts, you may want to try my sugar-free Homemade Crème Brûlée.

 A serving of Matcha Tea Ice Cream in a black bowl on a wooden mat.